Warblefly/MultimediaTools-mingw-w64/README.md

 # How To Compile
 0. Compiling is becoming increasingly difficult.
 Source packages are constantly being updated (for which we rejoice, of course), and I am keeping up with these changes quite well.
 However, some changes that might break compilation go un-noticed because I only accomplish a completely clean build about once a month.
 Otherwise, packages such as GCC and QT-5.7 remain old.
 This does not affect the latest and greatest versions of ffmpeg, mpv, vim/gvim, x264, x265 and their associated libraries that are all compiled from development sources.
 1. Ensure your development requirement is adequate.
-Spin up a Linux Fedora image on AWS if you don't already have a GNU/Linux development environment, and give it around 50GB of space.
-The Qt compile is massive, for example.
-The t2.micro machine type (which falls within the 'Free Tier' for new customers) is sufficient but very slow.
-I personally use the c4.xlarge for the few hours a full compilation takes.
+I now develop on Windows 10 Anniversary Edition "Bash on Ubuntu for Windows".
+It reports its distribution version as Ubuntu 16.04.1
-2. Update to the latest Fedora (or your favourite up-to-date distribution), so you have the latest compilers and other tools.
+2. Update everything.
 3. Install the pre-requisites.
-On Debian Testing, you can execute this command: apt-get install gcc cmake libtool libtool-bin git  autopoint rake autogen xsltproc asciidoc doxygen ruby gperf bzr pax ed g++ bison flex cvs yasm gettext automake autoconf subversion mercurial texinfo pkg-config curl pxz.
-Similar applies to Fedora, using dnf
+On Ubuntu, you can execute this command, and you will need all of these packages: sudo apt-get install gcc g++ vim subversion make automake texinfo gyp bison flex libsdl1.2-dev ant python-dev python3-dev gtk-doc-tools xmlto pxz autogen asciidoc libtool-bin gperf pax mercurial cvs yasm cmake sshpass help2man jdk xutils-dev gobject-introspection libgdk-pixbuf2.0-dev nsis
-4. Then install the 'drake' make system that runs under Ruby: gem install drake
+4. Clone my package from git (see the address at the top of this page).
-5. Clone my package from git (see the address at the top of this page).
+5. cd into the top directory of the git tree.
-6. cd into the top directory of the git tree.
+6. Read the top of ./build_script, and edit the location to which scp should copy your binary archive.
-7. Read the top of ./build_script, and edit the location to which scp should copy your binary archive.
+7. Execute ./build_script, and give it the password for your scp when prompted.
-8. Execute ./build_script, and give it the password for your scp when prompted.
+8. Wait for a long, long time.
+On an eight-core i7 at 4.5GHz with 16GB RAM and solid states drives, the compile takes about two days.
-9. Wait for about two days on a t2.micro instance.
+9. The archive you can copy and unpack has been placed in the root of your build tree and has been sent by scp to the webserver of your choice.
-10. The archive you can copy and unpack has been placed in the root of your build tree and has been sent by scp to the webserver of your choice.
+10. To recompile only the packages that have been updated, simply run the script again.
+You may need manually to clear out mpv, vim and vim_console

 # Tools Included